IsNikhil/TEI-manuscript-viewer/README.md

 ## Author

-**Nikhil Shah** — Built to demonstrate proficiency with the Digital Humanities tech stack for the SELU English Department student worker position.
+**Nikhil Shah** — Built to demonstrate proficiency with the Digital Humanities tech stack

 ## License